The Students Journey through Paulet High School and 6th Form College

 - Success for one student might be failure for another.

 To this effect our key stage 4 curriculum has 3 pathways.
 These pathways are called the Blue, Red and Yellow Pathways.

 This pathway allows students to take 8 GCSEs.
 Students in the blue pathway are encouraged to take the ebacc which is a suite of subjects made up of English, maths, science, a language (French or Spanish) and a humanity (geography or history.)
 These students are also able to take triple science as an option.
-Students in the top 2 sets for maths have the opportunity to sit statistics as a GCSE as part of their maths curriculum to provide the academic rigour and challenge they need.
+Students in the top set for maths have the opportunity to sit statistics as a GCSE as part of their maths curriculum to provide the academic rigour and challenge they need.
 Students are advised to use 1 of their 3 options choices to study an art, technology or other subject of interest to them.

 This pathway allows students to achieve 8 GCSEs.
 Students in the Red Pathway make 3 options choices.
 All students must study either history, geography, French or Spanish as one of their choices.
 The students then have 2 other options to use as they wish considering what they want to do after they leave Paulet High School in Year 11.
 For some students this may mean doing the ebacc but for others it will mean taking 2 subjects that fulfil their interests.

 A few students each year are given a free choice of subjects.
 These students are encouraged to do fewer academic GCSEs and choose vocational and creative choices which they feel will be more pertinent to their post 16 aspirations.
 They have 3 option choices and they do not need to study any subjects in the ebacc.

 The table below details the option choices for 2019

 |Core subjects||Option A||Option B||Option C|